learn-co-curriculum/dsc-object-initialization-lab/README.md

-# Python Object Initialization Lab
+# Object Initialization - Lab

 ## Introduction
 In this lab, we will practice defining classes with custom `__init__` methods.
 We will define two classes, Driver and Passenger in the driver.py and passenger.py files, respectively.